quicwg/multipath/draft-ietf-quic-multipath.md

 frames to identify a path, and the Packet Number Space Identifier is used in 1-RTT packets and ACK_MP frames to distinguish packet number spaces for different paths.
-Both identifiers have the same value, which is the sequence number of the connection ID, if a non-zero connection ID is used.
-If the connection ID is zero length, the Packet Number Space Identifier is 0, while the Path Identifier is selected on path establishment.
+Both identifiers have the same value, which is the sequence number of the connection ID, when a new path is established.

 # High-level overview {#overview}